yogeshwar607/shreemoryacabs/docs/GOOGLE_BUSINESS_PROFILE_OPTIMIZATION.md

 #### Q1: "How much does Pune to Mumbai cab cost?"
 **Answer:**
-GreenEVCabs charges ₹3,700 all-inclusive for Pune to Mumbai in a luxury 7-seater electric SUV (Kia Carens EV or BYD eMax 7).
+Shree Morya Cabs charges ₹3,700 all-inclusive for Pune to Mumbai in a luxury 7-seater electric SUV (Kia Carens EV or BYD eMax 7).
 This includes tolls (₹430), driver allowance (₹500), parking (₹70), and GST.
 No hidden charges or surge pricing.
-Book via WhatsApp: +91 74982 64215 or visit greenevcabs.com
+Book via WhatsApp: +91 74982 64215 or visit shreemoryacabs.com

-#### Q2: "Is GreenEVCabs cheaper than other electric cabs?"
+#### Q2: "Is Shree Morya Cabs cheaper than other electric cabs?"
 **Answer:**
 Yes, we're ₹500 cheaper than most electric cab services.
-GreenEVCabs: ₹3,700 all-inclusive vs Others: ₹4,200-4,500.
+Shree Morya Cabs: ₹3,700 all-inclusive vs Others: ₹4,200-4,500.
 We offer direct bookings without middleman commissions, passing the savings to you.
 Same luxury electric SUVs, better price!

 #### Q3: "Do you charge surge pricing?"
 **Answer:**
-No, GreenEVCabs has ZERO surge pricing.
+No, Shree Morya Cabs has ZERO surge pricing.
 We charge ₹3,700 for Pune-Mumbai 24/7 - no extra charges during peak hours, rain, festivals, or holidays.
 Unlike app-based services that charge 1.5x-3x surge, our prices are fixed and transparent.

 #### Q4: "What type of vehicles do you have?"
 **Answer:**